scriban/scriban/doc/language.md

 [:top:](#language)
 ## 6 Arrays

-An array can be initialized empty :
+An array can be initialized empty:

 `{{ myarray = [] }}`